Are you looking to be your own boss? Tired of clocking in for the typical 9-5?

 In general, SBA term lengths tend to be longer and more favorable for entrepreneurs.

 7(a) loans can have terms up to 10 years and even 25 years for real estate compared to 3-5 years for a traditional bank term loan.

 This allows you to really stretch your capital with lower payments, as you will see later on in our example.

 Low Down Payment

-Ordinarily, banks will require a 20-30% down payment, however, with an SBA loan they may only require as little as 10%.
-This is known as an equity injection and is required for changes of ownership transaction.
+Ordinarily, banks will require a 20-30% down payment.
+However, with an SBA loan, they may only require as little as 10%.
+This is known as an equity injection and is required for changes in ownership transactions.

-Low down payments, low-interest rates and longer repayments terms all combine to really stretch your capital so that it works for you and not the other way around.
+Low down payments, low-interest rates, and longer repayment terms all combine to really stretch your capital so that it works for you and not the other way around.

 In addition, up to half of the down payment can be in the form of seller financing as long as they are willing to wait until the SBA loan is repaid first.